Spatial Planning

 All human activity has a physical manifestation and takes place within a territorial context that land use planners or urban designers learn to study, analyze and integrate within plans.
 The Spatial Planning specialization teaches knowledge and skills for professional entry level planning in land use planning or urban design.
 Students learn to work across a variety of scales from site-level to region using theory, method and practice.
 Students also learn to understand and include institutional, legal, and environmental relationships as part of plan making and implementation focusing on the pressing demands for just and sustainable urban development.

-• To teach students the theories, policy and practice relevant to spatial planing and land use
+• To teach students the theories, policy and practice relevant to spatial planning and land use

 • To ensure that students gain the understanding necessary to include institutional, legal and environmental relationships as part of plan making and implementation